frontenddogma/web-development-glossary/manuscript/n.md

 : A `null` value which represents a reference that points, generally intentionally, to a non-existent or invalid object or address.
 The meaning of a `null` reference varies among language implementations.
 In JavaScript, `null` is one of the primitive values. [‡](#m-null)

 Null device
 : A device file that discards all data written to it but reports that the write operation succeeded.
 This device is called `/dev/null` on Unix and Unix-like systems, `NUL:` or `NUL` on DOS and CP/M, `nul` on newer Windows systems (internally `\Device\Null` on Windows NT), `NIL:` on Amiga operating systems, and `NL:` on OpenVMS.
 In Windows Powershell, the equivalent is `$null`.
 The null device provides no data to any process that reads from it, yielding EOF immediately.
 In IBM DOS/360, OS/360 (MFT, MVT), OS/390, and z/OS operating systems, such files would be assigned in JCL to `DD DUMMY`.
-In programmer jargon, especially Unix jargon, the null device may also be called the “bit bucket” or “black hole.” [†](#w-null-device)
+In programmer jargon, the null device may also be called the “bit bucket” or “black hole.” [†](#w-null-device)

 Null pointer
 : A value saved for indicating that the pointer or reference does not refer to a valid object.
 Programs routinely use null pointers to represent conditions such as the end of a list of unknown length or the failure to perform some action; this use of null pointers can be compared to nullable types and to the `Nothing` value in an option type.
 A null pointer should not be confused with an uninitialized pointer. [†](#w-null-pointer)